 Firmware File Name: The file name of the new firmware.
 The UI also shows you the current firmware version and built date of current firmware.
-Please shock the version number after the switch is current firmware.
 Please check the version number after the switch is rebooted.

-Figure 4.2.7.2 Firmware Upgrade - Local File mode.
-(Refers to JetNet 5010G)
+Figure 4.2.7.2 Firmware Upgrade - Local File mode. (refer to JetNet 5010G)